runthefun/docs/pages/index.md

 ## Going Deeper

 Done with the Quick Start guide?
-Dive deeper into **oncyber V2** with our Scripting Deep Dive.
+Dive deeper into **awe** with our Scripting Deep Dive.
 That guide will walk you through the initial setup, show you how to create your first 3D game, and introduce you to the basics of working with our engine.